CoSPLADE: Contextualizing SPLADE for Conversational Information Retrieval: Results

 In this section, we rely on the CoSPLADE\_LastAnswer-long model as a first stage ranker, and evaluate different variants of the second-stage ranking method relying on the T5Mono model.
 For fair comparison, we also mention results obtained by a T5Mono ranking model applied on raw and gold queries, as well as query reformulated using a T5 generative model.
 Results on the TREC CAsT 2021 dataset are presented in Table \ref{tab:second-stage}.\\

 The analysis of the CoSPLADE model variants allows to highlight different observations regarding the usability of the context and the number of keywords added to the query.
 First, adding the previous questions to the current query in the prompt (i.e., ``Context'') seems to improve the query understanding and, therefore, positively impacts the retrieval effectiveness.
 For instance, when 5 keywords are added, the context allows reaching 51.5\% for the nDCG@3 against 45.9\% without context.
-Second, the effectiveness metrics tend to increase with the number of additional keywords, particularly for scenarios without context, which is sensible.
-This trend is less noticeable for the scenarios with context since the best metrics are alternatively obtained by the scenario adding either 10 or 20 keywords.
-It is worth noting however that adding 10 or 20 keywords is more valuable than adding only 5 (e.g. 54.4\% vs. 51.5\% for the nDCG@3 metric).
-It thus seems that 1) keywords help to reformulate the initial information need, 2) but they can lead to saturation when they are both numerous and combined with other information.
+Second, the performances tend to increase with the number of additional keywords, particularly for scenarios without context, which is sensible.
+This trend is less noticeable for the scenarios with context since the best scores are alternatively obtained considering either 10 or 20 keywords.
+Notice that adding 10 or 20 keywords is more effective than only considering 5 keywords (e.g. 54.4\% vs. 51.5\% for the nDCG@3 metric).
+Thus, It seems that keywords help to reformulate the initial information need but they can lead to saturation when they are too numerous and combined with other information.

 By comparing the best model scenarios with the more basic scenarios applying the T5Mono second-stage ranker on raw and gold queries, we can observe that our method allows improving the retrieval effectiveness regarding initial queries but is not sufficient for reaching the performance of T5Mono\_GoldQuery.
 However, results obtained when applying T5Mono on queries reformulated by T5 highlight that the contextualization of an initial query is a difficult task.
-Indeed, the T5Mono\_CQR scenario is less effective than the T5Mono\_GoldQuery one with between 6 and 20 points of difference depending on the metrics.
+Indeed, the T5Mono\_CQR scenario is less effective than the T5Mono\_GoldQuery one, depending on the metrics, the scores differ from 6 to 20 points.